Can You Sue for PTSD After a Car Accident?

-If you’ve experienced a serious car accident that has had a lasting, traumatic negative impact on you, you might be experiencing post-traumatic stress disorder (PTSD).
-PTSD can be a debilitating mental illness that comes with mental, emotional, and physical consequences – along with the stresses of medical bills and treatment.
-However, if negligence was involved in the accident, you may be able to file a claim against the at-fault party for financial compensation for your damages, along with the lasting pain and suffering associated with PTSD.
+If negligence was involved in a car accident, you may be able to file a claim against the at-fault party for financial compensation for your damages, along with the lasting pain and suffering associated with PTSD.

 Common Symptoms of PTSD

 Although post-traumatic stress disorder may not require surgery or an extended hospital stay, it can arguably be more debilitating in the long-term than a serious injury.
-Symptoms can manifest themselves in numerous ways:
+As a result, PTSD often makes daily activities almost impossible.

-Other Behavioral Changes: PTSD can lead to intense bouts of depression, suicidal thoughts, and a general feeling of worthlessness and guilt.
+- Other Behavioral Changes: PTSD can lead to intense bouts of depression, anxiety disorders, difficulty concentrating, suicidal thoughts, and a general feeling of worthlessness and guilt.

 Filing a PTSD Claim is Possible, But Can Be Difficult